alestic/aws-git-backed-static-website/README.md

 ## Overview

-This project contains a YAML CloudFormation template that creates a CodeCommit Git repository and a static https website, along with the necessary AWS infrastructure glue so that every change to content in the Git repository is automatically deployed to the static web site.
+This project contains a YAML CloudFormation template that, by default, creates a CodeCommit Git repository and a static https website, along with the necessary AWS infrastructure glue so that every change to content in the Git repository is automatically deployed to the static web site.

 The website can serve the exact contents of the Git repository, or a static site generator plugin (e.g., Hugo) can be specified on launch